hawkgs/angular/adev/src/app/features/home/animation/README.md

 animation.define(DEFINITION);
 ```

 The definition is where the actual animation is described.
 The API is very similar to CSS `@keyframes` where you provide start (`from`) and end (`to`) styles with the added extra that you now have control over the timing – when the animation processor should start applying the styles.
-Additionaly, you have to specify the target element or layer (`<LAYER_ID> >> .<CLASS_NAME>`; for more details, check `AnimationDefinition` or `AnimationRule`).
+Additionally, you have to specify the target element or layer (`<LAYER_ID> >> .<CLASS_NAME>`; for more details, check `AnimationDefinition` or `AnimationRule`).

 > [!TIP]
 > You can achieve `@keyframes` percentage-based sequencing by combining multiple `AnimationRule`-s with different timings and change rates.
+The same can be said about CSS timing functions – you can achieve similar resemblance by animation rule composition (currently, only linear transitions are supported but that might change if there is a need for that).

 ```typescript
 const DEFINITION: AnimationDefinition = [